Alarm Profiles and Thresholds

 Tiered Thresholds

 Thresholds are the minimum measurement value that triggers an alarm.
 Profiles can be set up for Minor, Major, and Critical thresholds to indicate the severity of the breach.
-Thresholds changed on an already established an active alarm profile do not retroactively trigger alarms.
+Thresholds changed on an already established active alarm profile do not retroactively trigger alarms.
 Notifications are sent only for the most severe active threshold, Major or Critical.

 Create a new alarm profile